 Arabic is the language in Saudi and spoken by everyone, so it´s wise to learn a bit of basic Arabic if you are planning to travel outside the big cities.

-But with approximately 9million foreign workers in the country, with most of them being from Pakistan, India, Bangladesh and Philippines, these often work in hotels, shops, restaurants, taxi drivers etc. and they all speak English making things very easy in Saudi Arabia when it comes to English.
+But with approximately 9million foreign workers in the country, with most of them being from Pakistan, India, Bangladesh and Philippines, these often work in hotels, shops, restaurants, taxi drivers etc. and they all speak English making things very easy in KSA when it comes to English.

 Also, English is a compulsory second language in schools.
 So I never had any problems speaking with locals.